vaibhavgarg2004/E-commerce-Chat-Assistant/README.md

 - Clean and responsive Streamlit-based web interface
 - Supports multiple query types:
   - **FAQ Queries** using RAG for platform-related questions
-  - **SQL Queries** for real-time product search and filtering
+  - **SQL Queries** for dynamic product search and filtering
   - **Small Talk** support for casual, friendly interaction
 - Uses **Semantic Routing** to identify user intent intelligently
 - Fast and accurate responses powered by **LLaMA-3.3 via GROQ API**
-- Real-time product listing from a live SQLite database (no backend server required)
+- Dynamic product listing from a local SQLite database (no backend server required)
 - Modular and well-structured codebase for quick customization and scaling

 ---